l0rddarkf0rce/SpeedTest-Chart/README.md

 it in /data/speedtest/db and then I link that folder to the /app/data folder in the container.

+I am not a python developer (I did this to teach myself some python and flask) so the code is not perfect, and I know that there are much better/prettier/efficient/etc. ways to do things, but it works and it is easy to follow and understand.

 ISC License (ISC)
 Copyright 2021 L0rddarkF0rce